reiryuki/Mi-Music-Magisk-Module/README.md

 - Reboot

 ## Troubleshooting
-- If you find that Mi Music has double notifications, remove your `ro.miui....` system properties!
+- If you see Mi Music has double notifications, remove your `ro.miui....` system properties!
-- If you can't find Mi Music at Play Store to update or it still showing not compatible, clear Play Store data!
+- If you can't find Mi Music at Play Store to update or still showing not compatible, clear Play Store data!

 ## My Channels
 - Github: [reiryuki](https://github.com/reiryuki)